 [3 MIN READ]

-Now that summer is in full swing, many of us are spending time in the sunshine and planning family cookouts.
-And when it comes to cooking around the grill, the first foods we jump to are usually meat: hamburgers, hot dogs, steaks and chicken.
+Many of us love spending time planning big family meals and cookouts.
+And when it comes to cooking around the grill, the first foods we jump to are usually meat: hamburgers, hot dogs, steaks, and chicken.

-But if you’re finding more of your family and friends opting for the veggie sides, you may want to rethink how you plan your BBQ.
-In fact, approximately 4% of the U.S. population identifies as vegetarian, meaning they don’t eat meat, fish, seafood or poultry.
-Plus, research has shown that eating high amounts of red meat may increase your risk of heart disease, diabetes and cancer, so swapping out the meat every once in a while couldn’t hurt.
+But if you’re finding more of your family and friends opting only for the veggie sides, you may want to rethink how you plan your BBQ.
+In fact, approximately 4% of the U.S. population identifies as vegetarian, meaning they don’t eat meat, fish, seafood, or poultry.
+Plus, research has shown that eating high amounts of red meat may increase your risk of heart disease, diabetes, and cancer, so swapping out the meat every once in a while couldn’t hurt.

 Luckily, there are a lot of great ways to cook vegetarian meals that won’t have the carnivores missing the meat.
 Here are some tips you can try: